AideenM12/Childs-Play-English-MS2/README.md

 ### Navigation
 * The website title in the navigation bar is wrapped in an anchor tag to allow the user to easily navigate back to the home page from any other page on the site.
 It is also placed strategically to promote brand awareness.
 Each feature of the navigation bar highlights in bold when the user hovers over it in order to highlight it's interactivity.

 * The menu aspect of the navigation bar is located on the right on all devices.
-It is designed to allow the user to navigate back to the home page if desired or to the conact/about page from anywhere on the site.
-It's location was chosen based on the principles of good UX design ie. it can be found where the user expects it to be.
+It is designed to allow the user to navigate back to the home page if desired or to the Contact/About page from anywhere on the site.
+Its location was chosen based on the principles of good UX design, i.e. it can be found where the user expects it to be.
 It compresses into a hamburger style on smaller screens which also follows the principles of good UX design by making good use of space and behaving in a manner that the user has come to expect from mobile websites.

 * Finally the 'Childs Play English' title h1 tag also has an anchor tag which when clicked will relocate the user back to the home page.
-It's interactive nature is made visible by the hover attribute which changes the text from black to white, signifying to the user that the text has an interactive function.
+Its interactive nature is made visible by the hover attribute which changes the text from black to white, signifying to the user that the text has an interactive function.

 ### Footer
 * The footer code was used twice to alter the display on different screen sizes.
 On desktop the footer appears as a slim line at the bottom of the page with the website title appearing in the left corner of the page and the footer social media icons appearing on the right corner of the screen.
 On smaller screens the footer transforms into a block layout with the website title appearing above the footer icons and with all of these features centered inside the footer.